 - Others can change or delete sections of your resume in a doc file.
 This may happen deliberately or accidentally.

 Quick Tip: Recruiters generally remove the candidate’s contact information from a resume before forwarding it.
 So that is another reason to submit your resume in a (.doc or .docx) Word format!

-Before sending your resume in Word, remember to turn off tracked changes and delete all comments.
+Before sending your resume in Word, remember to turn off Track Changes and delete all comments.
 You should also make sure that document properties like Author Info and Title are correct.

 If you are applying for a job online, check the job posting.
 It usually provides information on how to send your resume.

-They include the instructions about what format to send your resume.
+They include instructions on what format to send your resume.
 Some require plain text, while others require PDF or Word as an attachment.

 If no information is provided in your job listing, you should email or call to ask which one is preferred.
-If, for some reason you can not ask the company, then it is advisable that you send your resume in PDF format.
+If for some reason you can not ask the company, it is advisable that you send your resume in PDF format.

 If you have the option of attaching your resume in both PDF and Word formats, go for it.
-This allows the hiring manager to choose his preference.
+This allows the hiring managers to go with their preferences.